Percutaneous endoscopic gastrostomy (PEG) is a procedure to place a tube through the abdominal wall and into the stomach.

 A gastrostomy tube provides an alternative feeding site.
 It may be needed to: Feed a person who has a hard time sucking or swallowing, or who is otherwise unable to eatDrain the stomach of fluids that have built up

 Problems from the procedure are rare, but all procedures have some risk.
-Your doctor will review potential problems, like: PEG tube malfunctionAspiration—accidental sucking into the airways of fluid, food, or any foreign materialDamage to other organsInflammation of the lining of the abdomenInfectionBloatingNauseaDiarrheaIrritation of the skin near the tubeBlockageAn abnormal opening between two structures—fistula
+Your doctor will review potential problems, like: PEG tube malfunctionAspiration—accidental sucking into the airways of fluid, food, or any foreign materialDamage to other organsInflammation of the lining of the abdomenInfectionBloatingNauseaDiarrheaIrritation of the skin near the tubeBlockageAn abnormal opening between 2 structures—fistula

 Factors that may increase the risk of complications include: Chronic disorders, such as